 Most people are unaware of the severity of dog bites.
 The majority of dogs have strong jaws that can cause traumatic injuries.
 Individuals who have been bitten by a dog may pursue a claim for damages such as:

 - replacement of personal property

 According to California law, the dog owner that causes injuries to someone else can be held liable for damages incurred.
-The injured party has the right to recover financial compensation through a personal injury claim.
-While recovery is not always available for those who trespass a private place or provoke a dog, the dog owner is often responsible for the losses.Call a Dog Bite Lawyer in Napa, CA Today
+The injured party can recover financial compensation through a personal injury claim.
+While recovery is not always available for those who trespass on a private place or provoke a dog, the dog owner is often responsible for the losses.Call a Dog Bite Lawyer in Napa, CA Today

 Dog bites pose a serious health risk to families.
 If you or a loved one has suffered catastrophic injuries from a dog bite, please call our Napa County dog bite lawyers today at (707) 564-1900 or (800) 404-5400 for free, friendly, and compassionate advice.
 View our long history of winning high Verdicts and Settlements.